rlugojr/linkurious-enterprise-manual/Building-Your-First-Graph-Visualization/Creating A New Visualization.md

-# Create A New Visualization
+## Create a new visualization

-To create a new visualization, click on ```Create```.
+To create a new visualization, we click on ```Create```.

 ![picture of the dashboard](https://dl.dropboxusercontent.com/s/2ax4yybrbs0x0o5/1.png?dl=0)

-You can now search for a node or an edge.
+We can now search for a node or an edge.

 ![picture of the search box](https://dl.dropboxusercontent.com/s/99n1thclyc0824r/2.png?dl=0)

-Simply type the name of any property associated with the node or edge you are interested in.
+We simply type the name of any property associated with the node or edge we are interested in.

 ![picture of the results](https://dl.dropboxusercontent.com/s/c5yjuiyswzjg2pp/3.png?dl=0)

-You see a few suggestions.
-Click on the one you are interested in.
+We see a few suggestions.
+We Click on the one we are interested in.

 ![picture of a single node](https://dl.dropboxusercontent.com/s/rssevmlj3tn4x0j/4.png?dl=0)

-Voilà, you can now visualize your result.
+Voilà, we can now visualize our result.